-Many North American Vitis species have large berries and are also resistant to mildew and other fungal diseases - that is is why in recent decades "American vines" such as "Buffalo", "Isabella" and "Boskoops Glorie" have been used more and more.
-They descend from the almost indestructible fox vine "Vitis labrusca", which takes its name from the foxy taste of the fruit.
+Many North American Vitis species have large berries and are also resistant to mildew and other fungal diseases; that is is why in recent decades "American vines" -- such as "Buffalo," "Isabella," and "Boskoops Glorie" -- have been used more and more.
+They descend from the almost indestructible fox vine "Vitis labrusca," which takes its name from the foxy taste of the fruit.
 These varieties all taste a little strange and unusually sharp.
-"Strawberry aroma" is a cute paraphrase, "Swamp Plum" and "Skunk Grape" as well as Swiss "Chatze Seychler" (Cat-Urin) tell it clearly...
-The stocks are healthy with large leaves and decorative grapes, but the taste needs getting used to.
-For jam and jellies the grapes are great though. are but often good to use.
-Location, training and pruning are less crucial here if at all, and the plants can also be planted in partial shade.
+"Strawberry aroma" is a cute paraphrase, "Swamp Plum" and "Skunk Grape," as well as Swiss "Chatze Seychler" (Cat-Urin) tell it clearly...
+The stocks are healthy with large leaves and decorative grapes, but the taste needs getting used to... the grapes lend themselves great for jam and jellies though.
+Location, training, and pruning are less crucial here, if at all, and the plants can also be planted in partial shade.

 Modern grapevine varieties try to combine the advantages of European and American vines: good taste and health.
-The resulting table grapes possess the mild, harmonious taste that European tongues are accustomed to with only the tiniest note of the "foxy" tone, the so-called "muscat flavour".
-The resistance to disease is better as in European varieties and not quite as good as in pure American varieties.
+The resulting table grapes possess the mild, harmonious taste that European tongues are accustomed to, with only the tiniest note of the "foxy" tone- the so-called "muscat flavor."
+The resistance to disease is better than in European varieties and not quite as good as in pure American varieties.
 The two table grapes recommended by FassadenGrün (available in our shop) belong to this group.
-They can be grown on a house wall, without need for regular chemical treatments...
+They can be grown on a house wall, without need of regular chemical treatments...

-Location, training and pruning are important for these "upper league" varieties- without adequate care, thes grapevines won't thrive, and then only in a sunny location such as a south-east or west-facing wall.
-Partially shaded location must be avoided.
+Location, training, and pruning are important for these "upper league" varieties-- without adequate care, these grapevines won't thrive; they need a sunny location such as a south-east or west-facing wall.
+Partially shaded locations must be avoided.